-In all the academic literature and research, a strong ‘recognition factor’ around PDA is mentioned.
+In much of the academic literature and research, a strong ‘recognition factor’ around this cluster of traits is mentioned.
 It is also reported that, for some, PDA seems to make sense when nothing else has, and that the helpful approaches recommended for PDA work when other strategies have failed or made things worse.

-The PDA profile can, and should, be taken into consideration when undertaking autism assessments.
-This is in accordance with NICE Guidelines, which list demand avoidance as a symptom of autism.
+The PDA profile can, and should, be taken into consideration when undertaking autism assessments (please see Evidence for use of PDA Terminology and What makes a good diagnostic assessment for a child with a PDA profile?).
+This is in accordance with NICE Guidelines, which list demand avoidance as a ‘sign and symptom’ of autism.
 Autism assessments should consider all the presenting strengths and challenges, including demand avoidance.
 The extent of, and reasons for, demand avoidance should be determined in collaboration with the individual and, in children's services, their parents.
-Demand avoidance can occur for different reasons, so it is important to understand that a PDA profile may not always be the explanation.
+It is important that alternative underlying causes of extreme demand avoidance are considered carefully, as over-diagnosis is as unhelpful as under-diagnosis.

 When appropriate, a diagnosis of autism or ASD can be supplemented with the use of descriptive terms.
 Additional terminology such as ‘with a PDA profile’ or ‘with a demand avoidant profile’ are widely used.
 Using this type of clear signposting, under the umbrella diagnosis of autism, provides understanding around presentations that may otherwise be perplexing and highlights the need for different approaches when providing support.
 Where demand avoidance occurs for other reasons, individuals should also have their needs understood and explained, along with personalised recommendations.